First presidency of John Mahama: Burkina Faso

 In 2015, Ghana, Burkina Faso, and Togo signed a pact to increase relations between the three neighboring countries.
 The three nations agreed to ease of movement between them to work together on issues of education, health, and agriculture.
 The agreement also calls for the discouraging of forced marriages within all three countries, as well as tackling petroleum smuggling operations and other cross-border criminal activities that have hurt the sister countries.

 Iran

-The Islamic Republic of Iran and the 6th President of Iran, Mahmoud Ahmadinejad met with John Dramani Mahama on 16 April 2013 to hold discussions with the president on strengthening the Non-Aligned Movement.
+The Islamic Republic of Iran and the 6th President of Iran, Mahmoud Ahmadinejad met with Mahama on 16 April 2013 to hold discussions with the president on strengthening the Non-Aligned Movement.
 There was also a bilateral meeting between Ghana and Iran at the Ghanaian presidential palace, the Jubilee House.
 The Government of Ghana was reciprocated with an official state visit on 5 August 2013 by the Vice-President of Ghana, Kwesi Amissah-Arthur, who met with the Vice-President of Iran, Eshaq Jahangiri on the basis of autarky and possible bilateral trade at the Islamic Republic of Iran's presidential palace, Sa'dabad Palace.